Code-Institute-Submissions/dev-timm-space-ride/README.md

 ## Product Decisions

 ### Business Needs
-As a company...
+As a company we want to...
-- we want to be one of the first businesses that offer private space travel so that we can be ahead of the competition early on.
+- be one of the first businesses that offer private space travel so that we can be ahead of the competition early on.
-- we want to appeal to our target audience from the very first page visit to make them excited about the product we are offering.
+- appeal to our target audience from the very first page visit to make them excited about the product we are offering.
-- we want to make sure our product is secure so that our staff and customers feel safe far away from home.
+- make sure our product is secure so that our staff and customers feel safe far away from home.
-- we want to make it as easy as possible for potential customers to get in touch with us.
+- make it as easy as possible for potential customers to get in touch with us.
-- we want to increase the stickiness of our product so that we ensure the retention of our customers base.
+- increase the stickiness of our product so that we ensure the retention of our customers base.

 ### User Needs
 As a space enthusiast I want to...